symphonists/search_index/README.markdown

 #### Example XML

-The XML returned from this Data Source looks like this:
+The XML returned from this data source looks like this:

 	<search keywords="foo+bar" sort="score" direction="desc">
 		<pagination total-entries="5" total-pages="1" entries-per-page="20" current-page="1" />